Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 ## How the Mindmap and Summary Were Generated
 These artifacts were prepared by Jeffrey Emanuel:

-- Mindmap and Summary were generated using https://fixmydocuments.com.
+- Mindmap and Summary were generated using [FixMyDocuments](https://fixmydocuments.com).
-- You can also reproduce a similar mindmap locally using the open‑source tool: https://github.com/Dicklesworthstone/mindmap-generator
+- You can also reproduce a similar mindmap locally using the open‑source tool: [mindmap‑generator](https://github.com/Dicklesworthstone/mindmap-generator).

 Quick options:
-- Fastest path: Upload the thesis (or any document) to FixMyDocuments and select the Mindmap and Summary options to generate both artifacts in one go.
+- Fastest path: Upload the thesis (or any document) to [FixMyDocuments](https://fixmydocuments.com) and select the Mindmap and Summary options to generate both artifacts in one go.
-- Open‑source path: Clone `mindmap-generator`, follow its README to install dependencies, and run it against your source document to export a mindmap (and outline if supported).
+- Open‑source path: Clone [mindmap‑generator](https://github.com/Dicklesworthstone/mindmap-generator), follow its README to install dependencies, and run it against your source document to export a mindmap (and outline if supported).

 ## GitHub Pages
 This repo is ready for GitHub Pages in either configuration: